kirigen-ai/pipelines/README.md

 ## About Kirigen

-At Kirigen, we're tackling one of AI's most critical challenges: making advanced cognitive systems reliable and production-ready at scale.
+At Kirigen, we're tackling some of AI's most critical challenges: making advanced cognitive systems reliable and production-ready at scale.

 While AI models have advanced dramatically, the infrastructure to deploy them reliably remains complex and fragmented.
 We're open sourcing our tech because we believe that:

 1. Shared knowledge amplifies AI's positive impact on society
 2. Community-driven development creates better solutions faster